ENPH353-LukasF-ZacharyC/controller_pkg/Driving Logs.md

   - Issue the car isn't always perfectly still so we need to erode the subtracted image and blur
 - When we have seen movement of the pedestrian and then no movement for 25 frames allow the car to continue (Note: we won't check for cross time for the next 5 seconds of sim time so the car doesn't stop at the stop line on the other side of the crosswalk.

+Completes a lap around the outside of the circle with 99% accuracy (No pedestrian) With pedestrian sometimes stops in the middle of the crosswalk or tries to cross right as the pedestrian starts to cross; crosswalk timing needs to be improved

 ## Nov 16, 2021
 Time Trials Tomorrow
+- Driving